The world needs the Amazon

 CEDIA’s approach focused on empowering local Indigenous communities to gain legal rights to their land, thus preventing commercial land developers from obtaining the land and destroying their forest home.
 “One of our organization’s founding principles is that every acre legally secured for a strong and well-organized Indigenous community is an acre secured for conservation.
 More than one hundred communities titled in the frame of our joint work with Rainforest Trust, proves this idea right,” said Dani Rivera, CEDIA Project Director.

 So far, we have protected nearly 14 million acres through several large-scale projects—an area larger than the entire state of Maryland.
 Many of our endeavors are still ongoing; we are currently working to protect an additional 1.6 million acres.

 Our project has helped communities, saved species, and created a better planet

 For Rainforest Trust, our continuing work in the Peruvian Amazon is critical because it intersects each pillar of our mission: Species, Communities, Planet.
-Species: a total of 2,705 threatened species—over ⅔ of the total threatened species in the Peruvian Amazon—are thriving within the reserves.
-Communities: we have helped 156 communities, and counting, gain legal title to their land so they can sustainably manage their ancestral forests.
+Species: a total of 68 threatened species are thriving within the reserves.
+Communities: we have helped 189 communities, and counting, gain legal title to their land so they can sustainably manage their ancestral forests.
 Planet: combined, our protection safeguards 2.8 billion tons of carbon to the benefit of the entire planet and all its communities.